 Accounting for 20% of the total score, our Ease of Use metric judged each stick vacuum on how easy it is to use while cleaning, looking at things like its maneuverability and its ability to clean up close to walls and under furniture.
 The Deik did reasonably well, earning a 6 out of 10 for its performance.
-This compared favorably to the rest of the pack, as shown below.

 The Deik doesn't have any cleaning modes, taking a one size fits all approach to cleaning.
 It also does about average at cleaning close to the wall of a room and into a corner, only leaving a small amount of debris behind.

 This vacuum did impress us with its prowess at cleaning under furniture, reaching underneath the entirety of our simulated sofa, or about 37".